-In making this assessment, the Directors have considered in particular the likely economic effects and the impacts of the war taking place in Ukraine, rising inflation and interest rates on the Company, operations and investment portfolio.
+In making this assessment, the Directors have considered the likely impacts of international and economic uncertainties on the Company, operations and the investment portfolio.

 The Directors noted that the Company, with the current cash balance and holding a portfolio of liquid listed investments, is able to meet the obligations of the Company as they fall due.
 The cash available enables the Company to meet any funding requirements and finance future additional investments.
 The Company is a closed-end fund, where assets are not required to be liquidated to meet day-to-day redemptions.